DavidShawCn/Stock_Market_Game_2/Readme.md

+# The main problem with the current version

+Players buy and sell randomly with no holding time, so wealth changes little and is lower than initial wealth

 # Stock Market Simulation 2

 Welcome to **Stock Market Simulation 2**, an interactive web application that emulates a dynamic stock market environment with automated players engaging in trading activities.
 Leveraging real-time data updates and responsive visualizations, this simulation offers an engaging and educational experience for users interested in understanding the mechanics of stock trading and market dynamics.